vteromero/VTEnc/README.md

 * `tests/timestamps`: program to test [ts.txt](https://github.com/zentures/encoding/tree/master/benchmark/data), a text file with a big list of timestamps.

 * `tests/gov2`: program to test [gov2.sorted](https://lemire.me/data/integercompression2014.html) file, which is part of the "Document identifier data set" created by [D. Lemire](https://lemire.me/en/).

+## Benchmarks

+The tables shown in the [Results](https://github.com/vteromero/VTEnc#results) section are the result of running the tests included in the [integer-compression-benchmarks](https://github.com/vteromero/integer-compression-benchmarks) repository.

+## License

+This code is licensed under MIT license.